benallfree/lab13/sdk/README.md

 # JS13K MMO SDK

-A simple client SDK for the JS13K MMO Challenge Series that abstracts away the WebSocket connection and state management.
+A simple client SDK for the JS13K MMO Challenge Series that abstracts away the WebSocket connection and state management with intelligent delta throttling for smooth multiplayer games.

 ## Installation